 In fear that the relationship might end if the truth about a few things comes out, you lie.
-But through honesty and the fights it may bring, your relationship will ultimately strengthen if you two can work through the opposing views/problems.
+But through honesty and the fights it may bring, your relationship will ultimately grow stronger, provided you two can work through the opposing views/problems.
 Isn’t that the ultimate goal?

-You’ll often see priorities change in a relationship, but communication is one that stays or at least should stay constant.
+You’ll often see priorities change in a relationship or even different priorities in a relationship emerge as you evolve as a couple.
+But communication is one that stays or at least should stay constant.
 Once you start taking each other for granted, you may communicate to figure out how to go about the upcoming week but you won’t really talk to your partner.

 As one of the constants in any relationship of any kind, improving communication in a relationship should never be overlooked.
 Unless you two honestly communicate constantly about what you’re feeling, you’ll end up making guesses about the same.
 You don’t want to leave a potential love of your life due to some shabby guesswork, do you?